Samyam412/Calculator/README.md

 This is a Readme for Softwarica College of It and E-commerce to match the video tutorial on the Basic caclulator app

 This app is created using Python programming language and uses tkinter library.
-You can perform basic mathematical operations like addition, subtraction, multiplication, division and decimal operations by the ue of this app.
+You can perform basic mathematical operations like addition, subtraction, multiplication, division and decimal operations by the use of this app.

 ---
 ## Links